hurafloyd/NostalgiaForInfinityStaticPairLists/README.md

 # Curated Static Lists

-The pair lists generated are pairs which have had over 6 months of performance data analyzed, based on:
+The pair lists are pairs which have had over 6 months of performance data analyzed, based on:

 - Results: by amount of trades & profits given.
 - Chart data: did some Technical Analysis of the pairs at hand on the daily and hourly charts.
 The 5 and 1 minute charts were used to observe activity on the latest 2 days to avoid "dead in the water" pairs.
 It was nothing profound ;).